Proof of Work & Proof of Stake: Understanding The Foundation Of All Blockchains

 To do so, one needs to invest in a good set of hardware that will allow them to do that and power it up with a considerable amount of electricity required to keep "rolling the die" and increase the chances of winning the lottery.

-To solve this issue, many blockchains are already running on a Proof of Stake mechanism or with a roadmap to transition into this latter, presenting a solution to network congestion and optimizing energy consumption.
+To solve this issue, many blockchains are already running on a Proof of Stake mechanism or with a roadmap to transition into this latter, presenting a solution to network congestion and optimising energy consumption.

 If PoW is described as a race where everyone has to participate, put in the hard work to run, and have one final winner, PoS is more of a solo race, where you have one person who is nominated to represent the rest.